Structure-Preserving Linear Quadratic Gaussian Balanced Truncation for Port-Hamiltonian Descriptor Systems: Structure-Preserving LQG Balanced Truncation

 Let us emphasize that the requirement in Theorem~\ref{thm:err_bnd} that the reduced pencil $(\redE,\redA)$ is regular is in general not automatically satisfied, as Example~\ref{ex:pHDAEMOR} demonstrates.
 In fact, this is also true for the unstructured LQG balanced truncation approach presented in \cite{MoeRS11} as is shown in Example~\ref{ex:MoeRS11}.
 However, for the special case that the original pencil $(\Etilde,\Atilde)$ is regular and impulse-free, the requirement that $(\redE,\redA)$ is regular is automatically satisfied, cf.~the beginning of the proof of Lemma~\ref{lem:lyapIneqs}.

 \begin{example} We consider a port-Hamiltonian descriptor system as in \eqref{eq:pHEQ} with

 $a = \sqrt{1+\sqrt2}$, and $b = \sqrt{2+\sqrt5}$.
-Especially, we note that $(E,A)$ is regular but not impulse-free, $(E,A,B)$ is strongly stabilizable, $(E,A,C)$ is strongly detectable, and $Q$ is invertible.
+Especially, we note that $(E,A)$ is regular but not impulse-free, $(E,A,B)$ is strongly stabilizable, and $(E,A,C)$ is strongly detectable.
 Furthermore, the realization is balanced with respect to the modified GAREs \eqref{eq:modifiedGAREs}, since stabilizing solutions are given by

 After truncating the state corresponding to the characteristic value $\frac1b$, the pencil $(\redE,\redA)$ of the reduced-order model is given by

 and, thus, singular, since $\redE$ and $\redA$ have a non-trivial common null space. \end{example}